naitik-malav/Oracle-Internship/TraceX/README.md

 5. Now you can find Octo tab next to Network Tab in DevTools.
 6. Click on the Octo tab to get all the required information.

+### References
-Please refer above pdf for references and various detailed flowcharts and images.
+Please refer above pdf for documentation links, api used links, and various detailed flowcharts and images.